 From 2007 to 2011, I was an adjunct instructor teaching various courses in fitness and wellness at Northern Virginia Community College – Alexandria and Lord Fairfax Community College.
-I have been a full-time faculty member in the Physical Education Department at Alexandria since 2011, and have been named Assistant Dean/Program Head of Physical Education and Health in January 2014.
+I have been a full-time faculty member in the Physical Education Department at Alexandria since 2011, and have been named Assistant Dean of Physical Education and Health in January 2014.
 It is truly a privilege to be part of a college community at NVCC that truly cares about the success of our students.

-Over the past 11 years, I have been a personal trainer in the NOVA area.
-I have extensive fitness experience working at various fitness centers.
+Since 2003, I have been a Personal Trainer in the NOVA area.
+I have extensive experience working at various fitness centers.
 During that time, I have held several fitness certifications and worked with people that have all types of fitness and health goals.
 My specialty is helping those with various special needs such as weight loss, joint/spine problems, significant health concerns.
 As I am currently pursuing a doctorate in Kinesiology from UNCG, my research focus has been on the promotion of inclusive physical activity for college students with physical disabilities.

 James Madison University, Bachelor of Business Administration, Finance, 1999